 Usability Testing vs. Other Types of Testing

-User research helps teams to understand the target user, their needs, and their contexts.
+User research helps teams to understand the target users, their needs, and their contexts.
 It may involve surveys, interviews, and tests.
 Accordingly, all forms of user tests fall under user research.
 Typically, the majority of user research is collected and analyzed in the preliminary stages.
 However, tests and data analysis should be performed often during design and development.

 User testing flies an idea or prototype by a target audience.
 It serves as a way to see if a digital product would have a place in the current market and if it would solve a current user need.
 When there is a potential market for the item, it can help teams uncover how current users solve their problems or reach their goals, and how their product could help them do that better.
 Usability testing is performed during digital product development to see how the target audience reacts to the product.